FehrIsFair/4790Project/README.md

 ## /EditList / editFavoriteList

 This is how the client sends the edited List to be saved.
+You would need to provide a valid ObjectID so unless you have a valid ObjectID, you won't be saving one.

 ## /DeleteList/:_id / deleteFavoriteList

 This is how the delete enpoint works.
 It takes the object ID and then searches for the object and then deletes it.

+Again, need a valid object ID.

 ## /CreateList / createNewFavoriteList

 This is the endpoint that saves all new Lists from new users.

+Here is where you can sort of fake it.
+You can send the data via sending a body in Postman.
+Then using your fake uid, can call it with /List, edit it with /EditList and delete it with /DeleteList as you will then get a valid objectID as well.